phani-sudo/build-guide-1/topic/k2c-qli-build-ga/qsc_launcher.rst

 Software download
 ^^^^^^^^^^^^^^^^^^^

-1. To open the QSC Launcher desktop application, launch **Qualcomm Software Center** from the **Applications** menu.
+1. To open the QSC Launcher desktop application, launch :guilabel:`Qualcomm Software Center` from the :guilabel:`Applications` menu.

    .. note::
-      For the Launcher workflow to detect connected devices and flash software builds, ensure that the Qualcomm Product Configuration Assistant Tool (PCAT) and Qualcomm USB Driver (QUD) are installed on the host computer.
-Click **PCAT** to install PCAT and **QUD** to install QUD as shown in the following image:
+      For the Launcher workflow to detect connected devices and flash software builds, install the Qualcomm Product Configuration Assistant Tool (PCAT) and Qualcomm USB Driver (QUD) tools on the host computer.
+Select :guilabel:`PCAT` to install PCAT and :guilabel:`QUD` to install QUD as shown in the following image:

       .. image:: ../../media/k2c-qli-build-ga/QSC_has_PCAT_QUD_install_info.png